archietram/nguyenktram.github.io/_posts/2025-05-21-A-Gel-That-Heals.md

+---
+title: "A Gel That Heals?
+The Search for a Better Eye Substitute"
+description: "Explore how new hydrogel vitreous substitutes that release antioxidants could revolutionize eye surgery and protect vision after vitrectomy.
+---

 ## A Gel That Heals?
 The Search for a Better Eye Substitute

 Featured paper: [**A Hydrogel Vitreous Substitute that Releases Antioxidant**](https://doi.org/10.1002/mabi.201900305)